In order to process, you must:

 All student graduate candidates are subject to search as a condition of entry onto the Stadium field.

-All Candidates report to Memorial Church by 8:30 am in cap and gown.
+All Candidates report to the rear of Memorial Church by 9:00 AM in cap and gown.

 - The Chief Baccalaureate Marshal will meet you inside Memorial Church to provide general information and explain procedures for the procession and seating in the Main Quadrangle.